DanielLMcGuire/Phasor/README.md

 > [!NOTE]
 >
-> While everything (AST, ISA, stdlib, both languages, VM, C API, not to mention CLIs) is standardized, it's a lot to manage, for that reason I don't think this project will be much more than a learning experience for me.
+> While everything (AST, ISA, stdlib, both languages, VM, C API, not to mention CLIs) is standardized, it's a lot to manage, for that reason I don't think this project will be much more than a learning experience for me at least for now.
 >
-> I have used this in actual projects, security researching on embedded devices [see here](https://github.com/DanielLMcGuire/XboxSeries), and more.
-So it's not like I wouldn't recommend it, just that I cannot make any actual promises for the future.
-I will keep it usable however, and support will never drop for the latest version.
+> I have used this in actual projects.
+So it's not like I wouldn't recommend it, rather I cannot make any actual promises until I have a real use for the project.

 ---